Alexandros-Charitonidis/X-Wing-IIR-Filltering/README.md

 # X-Wing-IIR-Filltering
-For the 3rd and final assessment of the Digital SIgnal Processing course we were called to design and implement an IIR Filter to filter in real time a real world problem.  for an accelerometer filtering high frequency turbulence during pitch and roll measurements
+For the 3rd and final assessment of the Digital SIgnal Processing course we were called to design and implement an IIR Filter to filter in real time a "noisy" real world problem.
+An accelerometer was chosen and we commenced on filtering high frequency turbulence during pitch and roll measurements.